vahidin/OracleScripts/README.md

 OracleScripts
 =============
-Набор скриптов для работы с СУБД Oracle
+A set of scripts for working with Oracle DBMS

-1) rman Включение архивирования
+1) rman Enable archiving
-   Скрипты для создания полного бэкапа базы данных, включают:
-  - автоматическое создание бэкапа с возможностью восстановления или создания standby;
+В В В Scripts for creating a full database backup include:
+В В - automatic creation of backup with the ability to restore or create standby;
-  - добавление в cron;
+В В - adding to cron;
-  - копирование на тестовый сервер;
-  - автоматическое тестовое восстановление.
+В В - copying to the test server;
+В В - automatic test recovery.

-2) Создание standby
+2) Creating standby
-   Скрипты для автоматического создания standby- сервера.

-3) Мониторинг активных сессий.
-   Можно посмотреть текущую активность базы в sqlplus

-4) Мониторинг состояния базы
-   Проверка некоторых параметров СУБД, я добавляю в cron, периодически приходят письма о состоянии базы и возникшие ошибки.
+В В В Scripts to automatically create a standby server.

+3) Monitoring active sessions.
+В В В You can see the current database activity in sqlplus

+4) Base status monitoring
+В В В Checking some parameters of the DBMS, I add to cron, В В В periodically letters about the state of the database and errors that have occurred.

 5) work
-   Набор полезных скриптов для ежедневного администрирования:

-По алфавиту
+В В В A set of useful scripts for daily administration:

+Alphabetically
 ------------

-bctop.sql      Top сессий по измененным блокам файлов

-cs_drall.sql   создает скрипт на удаление всех объектов текущей схемы
+bctop.sql Top Sessions on Modified File Blocks

+cs_drall.sql creates a script to delete all objects in the current schema.

-dtop.sql       общая статистика по чтению данных dmllocks.sql   DML блокировки ddllocks.sql   DDL блокировки dbtop.sql      Top сессий по измененным блокам файлов dctop.sql      Top сессий по измененным блокам файлов (с учетом consistent)
+dtop.sql general statistics on reading data dmllocks.sql DML lock ddllocks.sql DDL locks dbtop.sql Top Sessions on Modified File Blocks dctop.sql Top sessions for modified file blocks (consistent)

-exrate.sql     Показывает Execution rate
+exrate.sql Shows Execution rate

-fspace.sql     показывает свободное место в базе fstop.sql      статистика по файлам (io) привязанная к сидам fstop.sql      IO по файлам с SID-ами ftop.sql       статистика по файлам (io) fullscan.sql   Top последних Full scan таблиц
+fspace.sql shows free space in the database fstop.sql file statistics (io) linked to sids fstop.sql IO on files with SIDs ftop.sql file statistics (io) fullscan.sql Top recent full scan tables

-gcompile.sql   создает скрипт на компиляцию инвалидов gp_asc.sql     выкачивает указанные пакеты из базы gver.sql       по названию выдает версию пакета CBOSS

-hitrate.sql    Попадание в кэш

-index.sql      Индексы указанной таблицы со списком полей
+gcompile.sql creates a script to compile disabilities gp_asc.sql downloads the specified packages from the database gver.sql shows the version of the CBOSS package by name

+hitrate.sql cache hit

+index.sql Indices of the specified table with a list of fields

-kill.sql       Убивает сессию
+kill.sql Kills session

-lntop.sql      статистика по запросу латчей (название, кол-во) lstop.sql      статистика по запросу латчей (сид, кол-во) ltop.sql       статистика по запросу латчей (название, сид, кол-во) lock.sql       Взаимные блокировки сессий lhq.sql        Очередь за латчами lmtop.sql      Инкрементальная статистика по latch children miss/сек

-mtop.sql       статистика по cpu/memory

-object.sql     Детализация по объекту

-ptop.sql       Инкрементальная статистика по parse/сек
+lntop.sql statistics on latche request (name, quantity) lstop.sql statistics for Latche request (led, count) ltop.sql statistics for Latche request (name, led, qty) lock.sql mutual session locking lhq.sql Queue for Latches lmtop.sql Incremental statistics on latch children miss / sec

+mtop.sql statistics on cpu / memory

+object.sql Detailing by object

+ptop.sql Incremental statistics on parse / sec

-ratop.sql      Top сессий по сгенеренным redo entries (для titan) rstop.sql      статистика по redo (нужно указать номер статистики) rtop.sql       статистика по redo (entries, size)
+ratop.sql Top sessions by generated redo entries (for titan) rstop.sql statistics for redo (you must specify the number of statistics) rtop.sql statistics for redo (entries, size)

-sherr.sql      показывает ошибки компиляции текущей схемы swait.sql      Ожидание сессии sqltop.sql     Top сессий по IO (по данным v$sql) sessions.sql   Показывает сколько активных и неактивных сессий

-testsize.sql   выдает реальный размер объекта tsizeo.sql     наибольшие объекты схемы tsizet.sql     наибольшие объекты табличного пространства

-who.sql        кто в базе
-whoami.sql     кто я и где
+sherr.sql shows compile errors of the current schema swait.sql Waiting for session sqltop.sql Top Sessions by IO (according to v $ sql) sessions.sql Shows how many active and inactive sessions

+testsize.sql gives the actual size of the object tsizeo.sql largest schema objects tsizet.sql largest tablespace objects

+who.sql who in the database
+whoami.sql who i am and where
-whodo.sql      что делает sid
+whodo.sql what sid does
-whoin.sql      кто в указанной схеме whoinj.sql     какие jobs работают whoinrbs.sql   показывает состояние rollback сегментов whois.sql      кто этот sid whopid.sql     какой пид у сида whosid.sql     какой сид у пида whoinbh.sql    Сессии изменяющие блоки buffer cache защищаемые указанным latch children waits.sql      Показывает Top Event waits wrate.sql      Показывает Event waits rate whom.sql       сессии с указанной машины
+whoin.sql who in the specified scheme whoinj.sql what jobs work whoinrbs.sql shows the status of rollback segments whois.sql who is this sid whopid.sql what pid at sid whosid.sql what pid whoinbh.sql Sessions changing buffer buffer blocks protected by the specified latch children waits.sql Shows Top Event waits wrate.sql Shows event waits rate whom.sql sessions from the specified machine

 ------------------------------------------
-По назначению
+To destination
 ------------

- Общая производительность

-WAITS    Показывает Top Event waits
-SESSIONS Показывает соотношение активных и неактивных сессий EXRATE   Показывает Execution rate
-WRATE    Показывает Event waits rate
-MTOP     Top сессий c сортировкой по используемой памяти и CPU

- Storage

-FSPACE   показывает свободное место в базе
-TESTSIZE выдает реальный размер объекта (до highwatermark) TSIZEO   Наибольшие объекты схемы
-TSIZET   Наибольшие объекты табличного пространства

- Ввод/вывод

-DTOP     top сессий по чтению данных (сортировка по логическому, физическому чтению или изменению блоков) FSTOP    статистика по файлам (io) привязанная к SID FTOP     статистика по файлам (io)
-FULLSCAN Top последних Full scan таблиц
-SQLTOP   Top сессий по IO (по данным v$sql)
-RATOP    Top сессий по сгенеренным redo entries

- Защелки

-LTOP     статистика по запросу латчей (название, сид, кол-во) LHQ      очередь за латчами
-LSTOP    статистика по запросу латчей (сид, кол-во) LNTOP    статистика по запросу латчей (название, кол-во) LMTOP    статистика по промахам за латчи в разрезе latch children

- Сессии

-WHO        список сессий в базе данных
-WHOAMI     в какой базе и схеме моя сессия
-WHODO      что делает сессия (SQL)
-WHOIN      какие сессии в указанной схеме
-WHOINJ     какие удаленные задания работают
-WHOINRBS   показывает состояние rollback сегментов WHOUSETBS  Кто использует заданный tablespace WHOKEEPRBS Кто держит rollback сегмент (сортировка по logon_time) WHOIS      детализация сессии
-WHOPID     выводит SPID по заданному SID
-WHOSID     выводит SID по заданному SPID
-WHOM       сессии с указанной машины
-WHOLOCK    Выдает сессию, которая локирует строки таблицы (по заданному селекту) SWAIT      Ожидание сессии
-SLOCK      Взаимные блокировки сессий (подробный список сессий с локированными объектами) LOCKS      Блокировки (в виде дерева)
-DMLLOCKS   DML-блокировки
-DDLLOCKS   DDL-блокировки
-KILL       Убивает сессию (по SID и SERIAL) CS_KILL_JOBS      Создает скрипт на удаление сессий удаленных заданий download CS_KILL_OBJLOCKER Создает скрипт на удаление сессий, локирующих указанный объект download CS_KILLSESS       Создает скрипт на удаление сессий с указанной машины download WHOWAIT    Список сессий ожидающих к-л события

- Объекты схемы

-OBJECT          Детализация по объекту
-INDEX           Индексы таблицы с полями
-GCOMPILE        Создает скрипт на компиляцию инвалидных объектов SHERR           Выдает ошибки компиляции на текущей схеме CUSER           Создает схему, выдает необходимые для работы CBOSS гранты CS_DROP_DBLINK  Создает скрипт на удаление database links CS_DRALL        Создает скрипт на удаление всех объектов текущей схемы FNAME           Выдает название файла по номеру
-GP_ASC          Создает скрипт на создание пакета (только неврапленого!)
-GVER            Выдает версию пакета CBOSS SET_DATE_FORMAT Устанавливает формат даты на dd-mm-yyyy hh24:mi:ss
+В Overall performance

+WAITS Shows Top Event waits
+SESSIONS Shows the ratio of active and inactive sessions EXRATE Shows Execution rate
+WRATE Shows event waits rate
+MTOP Top sessions sorted by used memory and CPU
+В
+В Storage

+FSPACE shows free space in the database
+TESTSIZE gives the actual size of the object (up to highwatermark) TSIZEO Largest Schema Objects
+TSIZET largest tablespace objects

+В Input Output

+DTOP top sessions for reading data (sorting by logical, physical reading or changing blocks) FSTOP file statistics (io) associated with SID
+FTOP file statistics (io)
+FULLSCAN Top recent full scan tables
+SQLTOP Top Sessions on IO (according to v $ sql)
+RATOP Top Sessions by generated redo entries

+В Latches

+LTOP statistics for LatcheвЂ™s request (title, led, qty) LHQ queue for latches
+LSTOP statistics for LatcheвЂ™s request (led, qty) LNTOP statistics on request latchey (name, number) LMTOP misses missal statistics for latch children

+В Sessions

+WHO list of sessions in the database
+WHOAMI in which base and pattern my session
+WHODO what the session does (SQL)
+Whoin what sessions in the specified pattern
+Whoinj what remote jobs work
+WHOINRBS shows the state of rollback segments WHOUSETBS Who uses the given tablespace
+WHOKEEPRBS Who keeps rollback segment (sorted by logon_time) WHOIS session details
+WHOPID displays the SPID for a given SID
+WHOSID displays the SID for a given SPID.
+WHOM sessions from the specified machine
+WHOLOCK Gives a session that locks table rows (by a given select) SWAIT Waiting session
+SLOCK Interlock sessions (a detailed list of sessions with locked objects) LOCKS Locks (tree view)
+DMLLOCKS DML lock
+DDLLOCKS DDL Blocking
+KILL Kills Session (by SID and SERIAL)
+CS_KILL_JOBS Creates a script for deleting sessions of remote tasks download CS_KILL_OBJLOCKER Creates a script for deleting sessions that lock the specified download object CS_KILLSESS Creates a script to delete sessions from the specified machine download WHOWAIT List of sessions awaiting for events

+В Schema Objects

+OBJECT Detailing by object
+INDEX Table indexes with fields
+GCOMPILE Creates a script to compile invalid objects.
+SHERR Produces compilation errors on the current schema.
+CUSER Creates a Scheme, Issues Grants Required to Work for CBOSS CS_DROP_DBLINK Creates a script for deletion database links CS_DRALL Creates a script to delete all objects in the current schema.
+FNAME Gives file name by number
+GP_ASC Creates a script to create a package (just unlocked!)
+GVER Shows CBOSS Package Version
+SET_DATE_FORMAT Sets the date format to dd-mm-yyyy hh24: mi: ss